 Each and every garden design we conceive for London clients evolves around the balanced positioning of private seating areas, according to frequency of use, sun, shade and wind patterns, alongside key views and pivotal seclusion.
 The placing of dining areas, whether formal or casual, defines a cohesive garden design ethos which fittingly focuses on scale, usability, harmonious materials and a spatial interplay with built-in cooking conveniences, where would-be resident restaurateurs turned bistro raconteurs can indulge in serving homemade platters, table d'hote dishes or first-class, a la carte fine dining courses...

-Practically matchless in rewarding utilisation and exceedingly practical in function, the modern dining zones which define our clients' London gardens convey a robust hankering for roominess, homeyness and bags of outdoor chic to weave it all together – on a par with their contemporary interior counterparts amongst radiant residences.
+Practically matchless in rewarding utilisation and exceedingly practical in function, the modern dining zones which define our clients' London gardens convey a robust hankering for roominess, homeyness and bags of outdoor chic to weave it all together – on a par with contemporary interior counterparts in radiantly renovated residences.
 This refined functionality, outlined by maximised capacity and diverse usage is expressed in well-fitted alfresco dining areas, where laid-back culinary activities, an impromptu barbecue, family entertainment, or a full-on social gathering can unfold year-round.

 Whether roasting a vegan barbecue in a last-minute garden party, rekindling some dormant Dutch oven skills, or nonchalantly spinning a motorised, top-of-the-range rotisserie for a splendiferous open-air banquet, our everyday domestic chores become exciting prospects of a sun-filled Sunday afternoon.
 Well-equipped and readily maintained outdoor dining areas facilitate such cheerful nosh-ups, fulfilling both sporadic spontaneity and passionately pre-planned social events.
 To effectively cater for such probabilities, the dining sets we integrate into modernised London town gardens are often designed, detailed and manufactured with stainless steel, toughened glass, Corian, GRP, rattan, honed marble and polished concrete.
 These low-maintenance, contemporary furniture materials promote durability with robust yet sleek profiles, and enhance appearance via stain-resistant surfaces.